askasp/live_tea/Blag.md

 To get all the terminology straight we'll do as Erlend Loe and make a list

-* Erlang, a language made by ericsson in the 90s to handle telecommunications switches.
+* Erlang, a language made by Ericsson in the 90s to handle telecommunications switches.
 * BEAM, the runtime erlang runs on.
 * Elixir, a language created in 2011, by Jose Valim, that runs on the BEAM.
 The syntax is very similar to Ruby making it attractive to a greater (as in larger) community.
 * Phoenix, the most popular web framework for Elixir